pavelm14/PyPhyloGenomics_ms/MS.md

 (codes ``XXX``)  as control samples in order to validate our NGS data assembly protocols.

-The IonTorrent platform 2 can sequence from 280 to 320bp per read.
-The Iontorrent adapter, index and primer sequences make around 119 base pairs in length, leaving around 201 bp as the maximum internal gene region that can be sequenced (region within degenerate primers) (Table 1).
+The Ion Torrent platform 2 can sequence from 280 to 320bp per read.
+The Ion Torrent adapter, index and primer sequences make around 119 base pairs in length, leaving around 201 bp as the maximum internal gene region that can be sequenced (region within degenerate primers) (Table 1).
 This is the region per gene (or exon) that is potentially informative for phylogenetic inference.

-**Table 1.** Adaptors and primers needed for sequencing in the NGS Iontorrent platform 2.
+**Table 1.** Adaptors and primers needed for sequencing in the NGS Ion Torrent platform 2.
 The maximum length of sequenced amplicon is \~ 201 bp after discarding primer regions.